jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 First, we could build a support army.

-We could raise a bunch of money, hire a whole ton of folks, and stick them in a support closet to do nothing but answer emails and phone calls.
-They would probably hate their jobs, stick around for a year or so, and then leave.
+We could raise a bunch of money, hire a ton of new folks, and stick them in a closet to do nothing but answer emails and phone calls.

-This would have been a cultural nightmare.
-So that one was out.
+This, for us, would have been a cultural nightmare.
+So that option was out.

 Second, we could just make it impossible for any customers to contact us.

 We could remove all of our phone numbers, close down support email addresses, and just go dark.
-We could probably get by like that for a while, and even make our product cheaper, since we wouldn't need to hire support people.

-But we love helping people!
-One of the true joys of my life at Wistia is being able to problem solve for our customers.
+We could probably get by like that for a while, but one of the true joys of my life at Wistia is being able to problem solve for our customers.

-So both of those two options seemed pretty terrible.
-We needed a third option.
+So neither of those options worked for us.
+We needed a third one - this mythical, hybrid creature.
-A mythical hybrid creature.

 We needed a NEW WAY.

 ## Show me the new way

-We would somehow meld the best parts of options 1 and 2 together.

-We would increase the number of customers that could communicate with us at once AND present them self-service support options to reach for BESIDES our contact info.
+This new way would have to increase the number of customers that could communicate with us at once AND present them support options BESIDES our contact info.

-I've been working on this NEW WAY for a few years now, but I've been kinda struggling on a name for it until recently.
-To properly introduce it, however, I am going to need to beat the heck out of a metaphor.
+We've been working with this new approach for a few years now, and I'm really excited to tell you about it today.
+But first, I want to introduce my inspiration.

 ## Ronny Coleman is really strong

 Does anyone know who this is?

 This is Ronny Coleman.
 Ronny is an American powerlifter who has won Mr. Olympia EIGHT TIMES.
+For comparison, Arnold only one it seven times.
+Whatup, Arnold.

 Ronny is also a really funny guy.
-His self-inspirational quips and quotes get yelled out quite a bit.
+He has these self-inspirational quotes that we've adopted, and get yelled out quite a bit around our office.
+Let's take a look at some of my favorites.

 ## PLAY RONNY COLEMAN VIDEO